The private jet market is currently subject to unprecedented demand, making the concept of traveling by private jet almost common.

 Surprisingly, despite the fact that there are around 8 to 10 times as many commercial flights then private jet flights, the global fleet size isn’t much bigger.

 Globally, there are around 26,000 commercial aircraft.
 This isn’t much more than the estimated 22,000 private jets around the world.

 However, a key difference is the number of individual models of aircraft.
-With commercial aircraft, there is far more dominance of a few manufacturers and a few models.
+Among commercial aircraft, a few manufacturers and a few models dominate.

-For example, worldwide, there are around 6,500 Boeing 737 aircraft in service (over 9,000 have ever been delivered).
+For example, worldwide, there are around 6,500 Boeing 737 aircraft in service (over 9,000 have been delivered in total).
 This means that the Boeing 737 makes up around 25% of all in-service commercial aircraft.

 Additionally, there are more than 5,000 Airbus A320 family aircraft currently in-service.